 The studio guy called me to his office and said to me: « When Tony Curtis first walked onscreen was carrying a bag of groceries… a bag of groceries!
 You take one look at that guy and say, THAT’S a movie star! » I said, « Weren’t you supposed to say, ‘That’s a grocery delivery boy? »

-The following roles before been kicked out of Columbia were a hippie in Jack Lemmon’s “Luv” and brief TV spots in one episode of “Ironside” and two episodes of “The Virginian”.
+The following roles before getting out of Columbia were a hippie in Jack Lemmon’s “Luv” and brief TV spots in one episode of “Ironside” and two episodes of “The Virginian”.
 He also worked as stagehand for the popular rock band The Doors.

 Consequently and not happy with the acting jobs Columbia offered, he was dropping out the “J” they added to his name to credit him in movies and three days later signing a new contract with Universal Studios for 250 dollars a week, having small roles in James Caan’s civil war movie “Journey to Shiloh”, “Zabriskie Point” (which part was cut out) and “Getting Straight”.